-This skillet blackberry cobbler looks magazine worthy, tastes insanely delicious, and is one of the easiest desserts you’ll ever make.
+This skillet blackberry cobbler looks like a work of art, tastes insanely delicious, and is one of the easiest desserts you’ll ever make.

 This magazine worthy skillet blackberry cobbler proves that delicious doesn’t have to be complicated.
-And it doesn’t have to be made “from scratch.”
+Nor does it have to be “from scratch.”
 This cherished family recipe for skillet blackberry cobbler uses simple ingredients (even a refrigerated crust) but tastes as good as any cobbler you’ll ever eat.
 Since it uses frozen blackberries, it is a dessert that can be enjoyed year round.

 The “doctored” refrigerated pie crust turns out to be so sugary, flaky and tender that few would ever guess (or care) that it wasn’t from scratch.
 The crust is so yummy that I have a hard time not picking at it every time I walk by the cobbler:-)